SystemsApproach/security/infra.rst

 Route Origin Authorization (ROA) contains a certificate, an AS number, and a set of prefixes that the AS is authorized to advertise.
-The ROA is cryptographically signed by an entity that is itself trusted to provide this authorization, generally the AS to which this address prefix has been allocated.
+The ROA is cryptographically signed by an entity that is itself trusted to provide this authorization, generally the organization to which this address prefix has been allocated.
+For example, an ISP typically is allocated a certain set of prefixes and may originate routing advertisements for those prefixes.
+An ROA allows the ISP to assert that it has the authority to make such an announcement, and for BGP speakers elsewhere in the Internet to validate that assertion.

-Address allocation is a hierarchical process.
-Because Regional Internet Registries (RIRs) are at the top of the hierarchy for address allocation, they are a logical place for the root of trust, known as a trust anchor, for the RPKI.
-There are five RIRs globally and each has a root certificate in the RPKI.
+Address allocation in the Internet is a hierarchical process.
+Regional Internet Registries (RIRs) are at the top of the hierarchy for address allocation.
+Their position in the hierarchy of address allocation makes them a logical place for the RPKI roots of trust, known as trust anchors.
+There are five RIRs globally (ARIN, RIPE, APNIC, AFRINIC and LACNIC) and each has a root certificate in the RPKI.

 Hierarchical address allocation operates in the following manner.
-An RIR can allocate a chunk of address space to an ISP, and the ISP can sub-allocate from that chunk to one of its customers.
-There can be multiple layers in this hierarchy.
+An RIR can allocate a chunk of address space to an ISP, and the ISP can sub-allocate from that chunk to each of its customers.
+There may be additional layers in this hierarchy.
 A hierarchy of certificates can be created to follow this hierarchy of address allocation.
 The RIRs form trust anchors from which chains of trust can be built, much the way a modern browser comes with a set of